JRodez/slagit/README.rst

-Pull/Push sharelatex project from/to GIT
+WORK IN PROGRESS: Pull/Push sharelatex project from/to GIT

 The code is currently experimental and under development.
 Use it with caution.